Allianz’s, Asset

 Allianz beat Q1 profit forecasts with €4.52bn, driven by strong asset management inflows of €45bn, while life/health fell short.
 Net income jumped 48% on a one-off gain.

-Allianz’s Asset Management Inflows Smash Forecasts as Life Business Weighs on Record Quarter - Foto: über boerse-global.de
+Allianz’s Asset Management Inflows Smash Forecasts as Life Business Weighs on Record Quarter - Bild: über boerse-global.de

-Allianz’s Asset Management Inflows Smash Forecasts as Life Business Weighs on Record Quarter - Foto: über boerse-global.de
+Allianz’s Asset Management Inflows Smash Forecasts as Life Business Weighs on Record Quarter - Bild: über boerse-global.de

 Allianz kicked off 2026 with a quarterly operating profit that topped all previous first-quarter records, yet the headline number conceals a sharp divergence beneath the surface.
 While the group’s asset management arm pulled in net inflows of €45bn – far outstripping the €28bn analysts had penciled in – the life and health division missed estimates, tempering what might have been an unqualified celebration.